How to talk to your partner about money (and yes, you really need to)

 “Let’s not talk about money, darling”, said about 45% of divorced couples, everywhere.
-Lorraine Donegan on why clear communication about finances is crucial, and how to broach the conversation with your partner.
+Lorraine Donegan on why clear communication about finances is crucial, and how to broach the conversation with your partner about money.

 Money is one of the top five reasons couples argue, but you don’t have to become part of that statistic – if you approach the subject correctly and ask the right questions, things will be easier both now and in the future!
 Here are my top five tips.